-Mission: Lifeforce in Later Years: Enhancing the well being of our oldest community members through free- of-charge services with a corps of dedicated volunteers; bringing together community partners; expanding the Lifeforce in Later Years (“LiLY”) model nationally; and raising awareness to improve the way we honor and care for the elderly.
+Lifeforce in Later Years (“LiLY”) enhances the well being of our oldest community members through free- of-charge services with a corps of dedicated volunteers; brings community partners together; expands its model nationally; and raises awareness to improve the way we honor and care for the elderly.

 - Support an elder just home from hospital, by having a volunteer on hand to pick up prescriptions, shop for food and hold a hand.